pssst/pssst/README.md

 Encryption of the message `nonce` and `body` is done in the following steps:

 1. Generate cyptographically secure 48 random bytes as message code.
-2. Encrypt the data with AES-256 (CFB8, no padding) using the first 32
-   bytes from the message code as key and the last 16 bytes as IV.
+2. Encrypt the data with AES-256 (CBC mode, PKCS#5 padding) using the first 32 bytes from the message code as key and the last 16 bytes as IV.
 3. Encrypt the message code with PKCS#1 OAEP and the receivers public key.